HEASARC Browse Notification Service: Help

 After you've set up your "Current Watch List" (which is simply the list of sources and missions being monitored) the HBNS will generate Browse queries for those sources and mission tables (as noted above the tables queried are usually the "Master" tables for a given mission).
 It will then re-generate the query once per day, approximately.
-If there are differences between the original query and the new query, the user will be notified via e-mail and instructed to log on to the Notification Service page to see the changes.
+The first time the service simply records the current list of results.
+On subsequent days, if any change is seen, users are informed of the change via email and instructed to log on to the Notification Service page to see the changes.

 The Notification service uses a revised version of the websec web page change monitoring software to manage the monitoring of the Browse queries.